sven-hash/docs/README.md

 ### I tried to edit files in `theme/` and they aren't taking effect / `mdbook serve` causes a looping reload on file changes after changing fields in `[preprocessor.theme]` config

 Looping reload is a known issue with the `mdbook-theme` preprocessor used for the table of contents and layout of these docs.
 As outlined in the `mdbook-theme` [readme](https://github.com/zjp-CN/mdbook-theme#avoid-repeating-call-on-this-tool-when-mdbook-watch) one way to mitigate this is to set `turn-off = true` under `[preprocessor.theme]`.
 This means that `mdbook serve` or `mdbook watch` ignores changes to the `theme/` directory, which is the source of the looping reload.
 If you have changed or commented out this line, reintroduce it to remove the looping reload.
 If you are trying to edit the theme of the docs and want to apply the change, see [here](https://github.com/zjp-CN/mdbook-theme#avoid-repeating-call-on-this-tool-when-mdbook-watch) for more info on how to remove the block, change the theme, and reintroduce the block.

+### Checking the mdBook version

+To check the version of mdBook installed on your system, you can use the `mdbook --version` command.
+This will print the version number of mdBook installed on your system in the terminal.

+To run the command, open your terminal application and type `mdbook --version` followed by the "Enter" key.
+The version number should be displayed in the terminal output.

+This command is useful for checking whether you have the correct version of mdBook installed for your project or to determine if an update is available.
+The latest release of the binary of the pre-compiled binaries can be found on [GitHub](https://github.com/rust-lang/mdBook/releases).